MuhiminOsim/Cricket-Game-Using-OpenGL/README.md

-This is a computer graphics project featuring cricket game using C++ OpenGL libraries.
+This is a computer graphics project featuring the cricket game using C++ OpenGL libraries.
 This project includes the implementation of:

 - batting mechanism
 - bowling mechanism